 “I sought the Lord, and he answered me and delivered me from all my fears.
 Those who look to him are radiant, and their faces shall never be ashamed.”

 Oh, how I love that.
 For there are many things in my life for which I should be ashamed.
 My sins, others’ sins, and the sometimes-faithful-sometimes-not pattern of following the Lord in this old world leave me feeling less than the model Christian!
 But the truth is, any radiance, any beauty, and any good thing comes from Christ Jesus.
 It all begins with a cry for help.
 That is when the brilliance starts to break forth:

 “This poor man cried, and the Lord heard him and saved him out of all his troubles” (Psalm 34.6).

 Your invitation today is not to buckle up and do better.
 Your challenge is not to hope for the best and go on.
 Your greatest test is not to see how well you can do.
-Your invitation is to simply cry out to the Lord and bring your burdens to Him.
-Let Him paint the canvas of your life in a new color, a crimson color, that covers you with atoning pardon and sealing grace.
+Your invitation is to cry out to the Lord and bring your burdens to Him.
+Let Him paint the canvas of your life in a new color, a crimson hue, that covers you with atoning pardon and healing grace.
 Your invitation is to smile again because there is One, who despite your pain, still says to people like David, people like you and me,

 “Come unto Me all who labor and are heavy laden, and I will give you rest” (Matthew 11:28).